 Overview

 The future will be full of robots and automation.
 Who will design, build, manage, and repair the advanced technology we will depend on?
 Northridge Robotics is training those future scientists, business leaders, and engineers — helping them to decide what career in STEM to pursue.
-This camp is one of a two part series: Robotics I: Mechanics is designed as a prerequisite for campers who wish to participate in this camp.

 Why Robotics?